Aimé Jacquet: Football management

-From doubt to victory
+1998 World Cup

 In the months that followed the Euro 96, Jacquet honed his team's skills in a series of friendly matches.
 He adopted a very defensive strategy.
-The press began to criticise the team manager, calling his methods "paleolithic".
+The press began to criticize the team manager, calling his methods "paleolithic".

 In June 1997 at Le Tournoi, cries of "Resign!" could be heard from the stadium as the French team finished third behind England and Brazil, only coming out ahead of Italy by virtue of goal difference.
-The press continued to criticise Jacquet.
+The press continued to criticize Jacquet.

 The media's distrust of Jacquet reached fever pitch in May 1998 when, instead of a list of 22 players meant to play in the World Cup, Jacquet gave a list of 28 players, causing the sports daily L'Équipe to write an editorial arguing that Jacquet was not the right man to lead the French team to victory.

 However, all that changed when the team began to play in the play-off rounds for the 1998 FIFA World Cup.
 It was clear that though Jacquet's team was far from being the most flamboyant in French history, it was a perfectly well-oiled machine that neither injury, nor expulsions, nor suspensions, managed to stop.
 On 12 July 1998, France soundly beat Brazil 3–0 in the Final.
 Key to the victory was when Jacquet pointed out to his players that Brazilian marking at set-pieces was somewhat suspect, and Zidane headed two goals in from corner kicks.

 Following the victory, Jacquet announced that he was leaving his position as manager of the France national team due to previous pressures and criticisms against him.
 He then became technical director of French football in August 1998, a position which he held until his retirement in December 2006.